 If you would like to know more about getting the programme started, please get in touch through the contact page.

-There are three simple principles to being a School of Sanctuary:
+There are three simple processes to being a School of Sanctuary:

 - Learn about what it means to be seeking sanctuary.